JEFuller/install-windows-terminal/README.md

 Current `Windows Terminal Preview` version provided by `Install-WindowsTerminalPreview.ps1` script : 1.22.3232.0

 ## Usage
 Install-WindowsTerminal can download all files by itself.
-Just use one of example.
+Just use one of examples below.
 ```Powershell
 # Example 1: Installing for current user.
 & .\Install-WindowsTerminal